App-vNext/Polly-Samples/PollyTestClientConsole/README.md

 ## Structure

-- The `Program.cs` is the main entry point.
+- The [`Program.cs`](Program.cs) is the main entry point.
-- To run a new demo: comment out the current one and uncomment the next.
+- To run a new demo, comment out the current one and uncomment the next.
-- To switch from the sync to async demos overwrite the `useSyncDemos` to `false`.
+- To switch from the sync to async demos change the value of the  `useSyncDemos` variable to `false`.
-- We suggest to run the demos in the same order as they are defined in this file.
+- We suggest to run the demos in the same order as they are defined.

 ## How to run?

 - From the `PollySamples` directory:
 ```none
 dotnet run --project PollyTestClientConsole/PollyTestClientConsole.csproj
 ```

 - From the `PollyTestClientConsole` directory:
 ```none
 dotnet run